-Experts predict that the housing prices in the Greater Toronto Area will keep rising as the market performed quite well this summer.
-Upward trends can be explained by a combination of factors, including population growth, unemployment rate, personal income.
+Experts predict that the housing prices in the Greater Toronto Area will not perform well.
+Downward trends can be explained by a combination of factors, including population growth, unemployment rate, personal income.
 Experts share the opinion that GTA is Ontario's fastest growing area by population.
 By 2041, GTA's population is expected to reach close to 9.7 million.
 The Greater Toronto Area also has one of the largest young populations because of factors such as a high natural growth rate and international migration.

 At the same time, according to the Central 1 Credit Union, prices are expected to grow at a more modest rate because of factors such as increased inflation, government policies to control mortgage debt and cool down the real estate market, and a lower demand on the part of homebuyers.
 Experts at the Central 1 Credit Union predict that prices will increase by 3 percent in 2019 and 2.8 percent in 2020.
 In comparison, prices in Guelph are expected to increase by 3.5 percent and 3.6 percent in 2019 and 2020, respectively.
 Home prices in Barrie will grow by 3.8 percent in 2019 and 4 percent in 2020.
 Real estate prices in Kitchener-Cambridge-Waterloo are expected to outpace other areas, with an expected growth of 4.5 percent in 2019 and 4.8 percent in 2020.
 Residential investment in Toronto is also expected to take a downturn during the next two years and decrease by 1.4 percent and 0.5 percent in 2019 and 2020, respectively.
 Investment in rows and doubles will decrease by 2.6 percent in 2019 and increase by 0.8 percent in 2020.
 Renovations will increase in number in both 2019 and 2020, from 23,139 in 2018 to 23,418 and 23,695.
 At the same time, total acquisition costs are expected to go down by 0.9 percent in 2019 and 0.4 percent in 2020.
 On the positive side, residential stock will increase by 1.7 percent and 1.5 percent during the next two years.

 Some experts point to the fact that the newly adopted non-residential tax helped cool down the market in Toronto by keeping international investors out.
-See: Are Housing Prices in Ontario and GTA Finally Going Down?
+See: How to survive a market downturn?
 At the same time, an increasing number of tech companies are relocating to Toronto which has a positive effect on the housing market.
 A report by investment and real estate firm CBRE Group shows that tech companies added more than 80,000 job openings between 2012 and 2017.
 The influx of tech businesses is expected to drive home prices up much like in other tech-oriented markets such as Washington, D.C., San Francisco, and Seattle.
 Property prices will continue to increase in such markets, and Toronto is expected to follow the upward trend.

 Toronto Real Estate Land Transfer Tax